peteroupc/html3dutil/doc/H3DU.Transform.md

 #### Example

-    // Combine an object's orientation with a rotation 20 degrees about the X-axis transform.multQuaternion(H3DU.Math.quatFromAxisAngle(20,1,0,0));
+    // Combine an object's orientation with a rotation 20 degrees about the X axis transform.multQuaternion(H3DU.Math.quatFromAxisAngle(20,1,0,0));
     // Combine an object's orientation with identity (no rotation) transform.multQuaternion(H3DU.Math.quatIdentity());